A gunman is dead after a shooting at a New York City cathedral Christmas concert - KVIA

 Police fatally shot a gunman at the Cathedral of St. John the Divine in New York City following a Christmas concert Sunday afternoon, according to police.

-A choir was singing at the top of the steps at the cathedral when the suspect entered the scene with two handguns and opened fire into the air, according to police.
+A choir was lingering at the top of the steps at the cathedral when the suspect entered the scene with two handguns and opened fire into the air, according to police.

 Two NYPD officers and a sergeant were present at the scene and opened fire, striking the gunman in the head, a police source said.
 Officers who were on site at the time of the shooting were hired to be there for the concert.

-Note: Correction: A previous version of this story mischaracterized the choir.
-They were lingering atop the church steps before the shooting.